DJ-Dingo/pibooth-date-folder/README.rst

      under each of your original base directories.
    - Overrides PiBooth’s in-memory `directory` to the quoted list of these new folders, writing into **all** of them.

-No on-disk config writes are performed—the plugin never alters your config file.

 Testing the Threshold
 ---------------------